-"Whilst shadowing at a local GP practice I saw first hand the variety of cases a Doctor can see on a daily basis.
-I was fascinated by the breadth of knowledge the Doctor demonstrated and it has been a huge driving force in my decision to apply to your Medical School.
-The ability to help such a large number of people, whilst encountering a wide variety of cases, reinforces my passion to work with people and my interest in the broad field of medicine."
+"Whilst shadowing at a local GP practice I saw first-hand the variety of cases a doctor can see on a daily basis.
+I was fascinated by the breadth of knowledge the doctor demonstrated and their ability to help such a large number of people.
+It was a huge driving force in my decision to apply to Medical School as it reinforces my passion to work with people and my interest in the broad field of medicine."

 Although both statements are describing the same period of work experience, the second has demonstrated how to draw out the skills from the experience and reflect upon it.
-You need to be able to do this with each case you write in your statement.
+You need to be able to do this with every case or every skill you write in your statement.

 "I am a member of my local Guides group where I run sessions for the under 8 age group."